Effects of inner electrons on atomic strong-field ionization dynamics: Results

 The excursions of loosely outer and tightly inner bound electrons driven by an oscillating electric field $\mathcal{E}(t)=-\hat{\mathcal{E}}\sin(\omega t)$ are expected to be opposite in phase if the laser period falls in between their respective time scales.
 In a harmonic binding potential, for example, the phase depends on the sign of $\omega_0^2-\omega^2$ with $\omega_0$ the eigenfrequency of the harmonic potential.
 In the case of a high-frequency driver $\tfrac{\omega_0}{\omega}<1$ the electron is displaced opposite to the driving force $-\mathcal{E}(t)$.
 On the other hand, a bound electron with a faster timescale than the driver, $\tfrac{\omega_0}{\omega}>1$, is displaced in the direction of the driving force.
 In terms of inner and outer electrons this means that the position expectation value of an outer electron is more likely to oscillate in phase with the electric field, whereas inner electrons tend to have the opposite phase.
 Note that ``in phase with the electric field'' means ``opposed to the force'' due to the negative charge of the electron.
 Time-dependent position expectation values for both spin components of the Li model interacting with a ramped sinusoidal laser field are shown in Fig.~\ref{fig-dipoles}.
 Results were obtained for the case of an ``ordinary'' laser on the one hand and for the case of the artificial spin-selective laser on the other hand.

-The amplitude of the single spin-down inner electron is one order of magnitude smaller than the amplitude of the inner/outer spin component.
-It is thus a good approximation to assign the position expectation value of the inner/outer spin component to the outer electron.
+The amplitude of the single spin-down inner electron is one order of magnitude smaller than the amplitude of the inner-outer spin component.
+It is thus a good approximation to assign the position expectation value of the inner-outer spin component to the outer electron.
 As predicted by the harmonic oscillator the loosely bound outer electron oscillates in phase with the electric field whereas the inner spin-down electron oscillates with the opposite phase.

 The comparison of position expectation values for ordinary and spin-selective laser shows that switching-off the laser for the single spin-down inner electron does not affect the oscillation amplitude of the outer electron (see both bold curves on top of each other in Fig.~\ref{fig-dipoles}).
 In contrast, the amplitude for the single spin-down inner electron itself decreases by a factor of two if the ordinary laser (thin solid black) is replaced by the spin-selective (thin dashed red).